Chapter Five

 "Suck it up, Max," Indira laughed, "you're the only one here who's complaining."

-Within an hour, equipment only half assembled, the scientists were no longer able to contain their curiosity and suited up to go investigate the abandoned outpost.
+Within an hour, with equipment only half assembled, the scientists were no longer able to contain their curiosity and suited up to go investigate the abandoned outpost.
 Slavinski tried to reign them in, but eventually gave in to their enthusiasm and let the herd roam free.

 "What do you think this station was used for?"
 Indira idly asked.